 AFCO Eats: Vanessa Gets Served at Santé

-Arriving to Fairmont Sonoma Mission Inn & Spa is an experience in itself; one drives up to the hotel to find a cascading fountain, firepits perfect for welcoming a cold night with a craft cocktail and good company, and a lobby that is both chic and inviting.
+Arriving at Fairmont Sonoma Mission Inn & Spa is an experience in itself; one drives up to the hotel to find a cascading fountain, firepits perfect for welcoming a cold night with a craft cocktail and good company, and a lobby that is both chic and inviting.

 We are seated in a classic-meets-modern dining room with rich velvet and leather details and an impressive wall of wines that extends beyond where the eye can see.
-An iPad is provided to us with a seemingly endless wine and beverage list – perhaps the only point of our experience that was a bit disconnected where technology seems to take a backseat to an experience that favors dining as a journey of the senses – an intimate communal gathering, if you will.
+An iPad is provided to us with a seemingly endless wine and beverage list – perhaps the only point of our experience that was a bit disconnected where technology seems to take a backseat to an experience that favors dining as a journey of the senses – an intimate communal gathering if you will.

 The restaurant’s sommelier brings our wine, introduces the aromas, and welcomes us to Sonoma.
-A minute after he leaves, we are greeted with an amuse bouche of cucumber with local goat cheese and a still hot out-of-the-oven quiche.
+A minute after he leaves, we are greeted with an amuse bouche of cucumber with local goat cheese and a still hot-out-of-the-oven quiche.
 Who doesn’t love to be greeted with a complimentary flavor bomb of deliciousness?
 We instantly had the impression that this was about to be an EXCELLENT meal.
 Takeaway: the amuse bouche is ready for a revival.
 Surprising and delighting customers will never go out of style.

 After perusing the menu composed of seasonally-driven dishes with ingredients sourced from local farms, we decided on:

 Salad of Heirloom Tomatoes from “The Patch” with burrata mozzarella, compressed and marinated melon, sherry & shallot vinaigrette, balsamic, petite basil